-In the case of polybox codes $V\subset S^d$ (that is $|V|=2^d$), where $S=\{a,a',b,b'\}$ the above question was posed and resolved for $d\leq 4$ by Dutour, Itho and Poyarkov in \cite{DIP}.
+In the case of cube tiling codes $V\subset S^d$ (that is $|V|=2^d$), where $S=\{a,a',b,b'\}$ the above problem was posed and resolved for $d\leq 4$ by Dutour, Itho and Poyarkov in \cite{DIP}.
 They computed that for every cube tiling codes $V,W\subset S^d$, $d\leq 4$, one can pass from $V$ to $W$ by gluing and cutting (these authors called such operation {\it flipping}).
 They asked also in \cite{DIP} whether the same is possible for $d=5,6,7$ and $S=\{a,a',b,b'\}$.
 In \cite{Ost} Mathew, {\"O}sterg{\aa}rd and Popa gave an affirmative answer for $d=5$ (they called gluing and cutting {\it shifting}).
-In \cite{Kii} we proved that the above results are true for any $S$.
+In \cite{Kii} we showed that the above results are true for any $S$.
 On the other hand, for all $d\geq 8$ there are cube tiling codes $V,W\subset S^d$ such that $V$ cannot be obtained from $W$ by gluing and cutting (\cite{LS1,M}).

-There are others tilings which can be modify be a sequence of local transformations.
-The most known are 2-dimensional domino tilings (\cite{W,AS}).
-Local transformations of 3-dimensional domino tilings are also examined (\cite{MS}).
+There are others tilings which can be modify by a sequence of local transformations.
+The most known are 2-dimensional domino and lozenge tilings (\cite{AS,R,W}).
+Local transformations of domino tilings in dimensions $d\geq 3$ are also examined (\cite{KS,MS}).

-\begin{uw} {\rm We emphasize that passing from a twin pair $v,w$ with $v_i=w_i'$ to a twin pair $q,t$ with $q_i=t_i'$, $q_i\not\in \{v_i,v_i'\}$ and $v_j=q_j$ for all $j\neq i$, we may create the gluing $u$, because sometimes application of the gluing operation (without cutting) may lead to an interesting observation on the structure of polybox codes, as it was done in \cite{Kii}.
+\begin{uw} {\rm We emphasize that passing from a twin pair $v,w$ with $v_i=w_i'\neq *$ to a twin pair $q,t$ with $q_i=t_i'\neq *$ and $v_j=q_j$ for all $j\neq i$, we may create the gluing $u$, because sometimes application of the gluing operation only (without cutting) may lead to interesting observations on the structure of polybox codes, as it was done in \cite{Kii}.
 However, in the presented paper we shall not transform proper polybox codes into improper (that is codes containing words $u\in (*S)^d$ with $u_i=*$ for some $i\in [d]$ ).} \end{uw}

 \begin{nap}{\rm Let